thetillhoff/workshop/docs/labs/lab_4/1_hands_on.md

 ## Troubleshooting

 The object is complex, and it's easy to make a mistake.
+Also, cross-platform compatibility issues can be additional pain.
 Here are some common issues:

 If you get an error that says something like `Cannot find image directory`, make sure you set the `image` property correctly.
 It needs to point to the directory containing the `Dockerfile`.